 via Tasmanian South Coast & Maatsuyker Island, return via Federation Peak.

-Flight time is approximately 1.2 to 1.5 hours
+Flight time is approximately 1.5 hours

 Melaleuca Scenic Flight Extras:

 Additional ground time at Melaleuca charged at $55 per hour.